vincentniyitanga/BankApp/README.md

 ### Finish implementing TransferDialog Class
 * Finish implementing the method `transferOKButtonActionPerformed(java.awt.event.ActionEvent evt)` to transfer a certain amount from one bank account to another.

-Unit tests have been written to test your code.
-Once you commit and push your changes to GitHub, you will see whether or not your code succeeds the tests.
-You may stage, commit, and push the code to GitHub as many times as needed.
-To run tests on your local computer, run the command `mvn test` from intellij or command prompt.